LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 A little caveat before we continue.
 Since we have not encountered C# classes at this point, we will be working with **static** methods.
 Static methods are able to ``return`` a **value** or others print directly into the console, but they do not create anything **new**.
-Methods that create new instances of objects are called **instance methods**, think of them as the opposite of static methods.
+Methods that create new instances of objects are called **instance methods**, we will learn about them soon.

 What is a Method?
 ---------------------